 The establishment of one comprehensive ordinance that governs procurement will create a clear and consistent guide for staff, vendors doing business with OCFA, and the public.
 The structure of the ordinance will allow for future amendments as required without rescinding and replacing the entire ordinance.
-Staff recommends adoption of a new OCFA Procurement Code, proposed Ordinance No. 008, which is consistent with the ABA Model Procurement Code.
+Staff recommends adoption of a new OCFA Procurement Code, proposed Ordinance No. 008, which is based in large part upon the ABA Model Procurement Code.